plainjanetypes7/plainjanetypes7/README.md

 👋 Hi, I’m @plainjanetype
 👀 I’m interested in ... learning devops
 🌱 I’m currently learning ... terraform, bicep
-💞️ I’m looking to collaborate on ... labs/use cases
-📫 How to reach me ... @sseshetashii
+💞️ I’m looking to collaborate on ... labs/use cases for terraform and powershell 📫 How to reach me ... @sseshetashii

 <!---